cloudbeds/webpack-module-federation-types-plugin/README.md

 Global type definitions from _src/@types/*.d.ts_ are included in compilation.

+Paths can be customized to meet your environment.

 ## Feature comparison tables

 | Feature                            | @touk/<br>federated-types | ruanyl/dts-loader | ruanyl/webpack-remote-types-plugin | @module-federation/typescript | @cloudbeds/wmf-types-plugin |